 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-The initial consultation of two 50 minute sessions costs £75 in total.
-My fees for ongoing work depend on individual circumstances and the number of sessions per week.
-They generally fall between £45 and £65 per session.
-I also offer a number of reduced fee spaces.
+My fees depend on your circumstances and the number of sessions per week.
+For individual work they generally fall between £45 and £65 per session and for couples work they are proportionately higher.
+I also hold a number of reduced fee spaces.
 As times are held for you, you will be asked to pay for missed or cancelled sessions, but there is flexibility wherever possible.

 Concessions offered for